Axway/amplify-central/content/en/docs/amplify_relnotes/20220131_ampc_agents_relnotes.md

 The following new features and enhancements are available in this update.

-All traceability agents are now reporting 3 different data to the platform:
+The Traceability Agents now report three types of data to the platform:

-* **Transaction data**:  represent the number and details of transactions processed by the Gateway during a period of time (timestamp / header / return code / origin and destination urls / service name / method name).
+* **Transaction data**:  represent the number and details of transactions processed by the Gateway during a period (timestamp / header / return code / origin and destination urls / service name / method name).
 These transaction data are sampled (10% by default) and redacted.
-Refer to [sampling page](/docs/connect_manage_environ/connected_agent_common_reference/trace_sampling) and [redaction page](/docs/connect_manage_environ/connected_agent_common_reference/trace_redaction).
+See [sampling page](/docs/connect_manage_environ/connected_agent_common_reference/trace_sampling) and [redaction page](/docs/connect_manage_environ/connected_agent_common_reference/trace_redaction).
-* **Usage data**: represent the total number of APIs called during a certain period of time.
+* **Usage data**: represent the total number of APIs called during a certain period.
-* (NEW) **Metrics data**: represent an aggregation of the transaction data happening in the Gateway.
-Previously, this aggregation was done using the transaction data after being pushed to Amplify.
-Now it is directly aggregated by the agent and send to the platform on regular interval (5 minutes by default).
-The Analytics screen leverage this new information in Analytics > API Usage screen.
-Since the information is sent on regular basis, the information is not immediately visible in the Analytics screen.
+* (NEW) **Metrics data**: represent an aggregation of the transaction data in the Gateway.
+Previously, this aggregation was done using the transaction data after it was pushed to Amplify.
+Now, it is directly aggregated by the agent and sent to the platform on regular intervals (5 minutes by default).
+The Analytics screen leverages this new information in Analytics > API Usage screen.
+Since the information is sent on a regular basis, the information is not immediately visible in the Analytics screen.

 ### Amplify Gateway agents enhancements

-* API can be spread across teams in the same Amplify environment: the discovery agent associates the team ownership of an API based on the organization the API belongs to.
-If a team name in Amplify matches an organization name in API Manager, then this API will be owned by this team, otherwise no team will own the API and only a Central administrator user will be able to see it.
-The discovery agent does not need anymore the `CENTRAL_TEAM` variable unless you want all APIs be managed by a single team.
+* APIs can be spread across teams in the same Amplify environment: the Discovery Agent associates the team ownership of an API based on the organization the API belongs to.
+If a team name in Amplify matches an organization name in API Manager, then this API will be owned by this team; otherwise, no team will own the API and only a Central administrator user will be able to see it.
+The Discovery agent no longer requires the `CENTRAL_TEAM` variable unless all APIs are being managed by a single team.

-Refer to [Upgrade and agent](/docs/connect_manage_environ/connected_agent_common_reference/upgrade_agent#axway-gateway-agents-upgrade) for more information about the agent setup for this feature.
+See [Upgrade an agent](/docs/connect_manage_environ/connected_agent_common_reference/upgrade_agent#axway-gateway-agents-upgrade) for more information about the agent setup for this feature.

 ### Amplify AWS Gateway agents enhancements